 Why We Chose the Big Berkey

-Several years back, my husband and I were working on the plans for our off-grid cordwood home.
-As we looked at our building site and started figuring out what systems we might have in place for power and water, it became clear that we were too far from the road to reasonably connect to grid water.
+Several years back, as my husband and I looked at the building site for our off-grid cordwood home, it became clear that we were too far from the road to reasonably connect to grid water.

 Our First Filter (before the Berkey)